slackapi/python-slack-sdk/README.md

 ---

 Slack provide a Web API that gives you the ability to build applications that interact with Slack in a variety of ways.
 This Development Kit is a module based wrapper that makes interaction with that API easier.
 We have a basic example here with some of the more common uses but a full list of the available methods are available [here][api-methods].
-More detailed examples can be found in our [Basic Usage](https://slack.dev/python-slackclient/basic_usage.html) guide
+More detailed examples can be found in our [Basic Usage](https://slack.dev/python-slackclient/basic_usage.html) guide.

 #### Sending a message to Slack

 One of the most common use-cases is sending a message to Slack.
 If you want to send a message as your app, or as a user, this method can do both.
 In our examples, we specify the channel name, however it is recommended to use the `channel_id` where possible.
+Also, if your app's bot user is not in a channel yet, invite the bot user before running the code snippet (or add `chat:write.public` to Bot Token Scopes for posting in any public channels).

 ```python
 import os